 A brake kit lets you upgrade a vehicle’s braking system for a single price.
 Kits usually include rotors, calipers, and pads.

-These ‘in the box’ systems are typically specialized, and suited to particular vehicle uses.
-For example, some kits are tailored to daily driver use, whereas others are purpose built for high-performance, track-only, fleet, hauling or trailer applications.
-It all depends on what the customer wants, and more importantly what’s needed to get the job done right.
+These in-the-box systems are specialized and suited to particular vehicle uses.
+For example, some kits are tailored to daily-driver use whereas others are purpose-built for high-performance, track-only, fleet, hauling or trailer applications.

-Depending on the particular purpose some brand brake kits are more useful than other.
-However, you can never go wrong with the following major manufacturers, particularly with they come to issues of performance, and in most cases, price.
-This list includes:
+You can never go wrong with the following major manufacturers, particularly when it comes to performance, and in most cases, price.

-Again, this list is only a partial list of what’s in today’s brake kit market; however, these providers should give you a pretty good way to get schooled up before you get started on your own upgrade.
+This list is only a partial list of what’s in today’s brake kit market.
+However, these providers should give you a pretty good start on your upgrade.